Logo

 In 2009, Tammy Baldwin introduced the Ending LGBT Health Disparities Act, which sought to advance LGBT health priorities by promoting research, cultural competency, and non-discrimination policies.

-In July 2019 Tammy Baldwin was one of eight senators to cosponsor the Palliative Care and Hospice Education and Training Act, a bill intended to strengthen training for new and existing physicians, people who teach palliative care, and other providers who are on the palliative care team that grants patients and their families a voice in their care and treatment goals.
+Tammy Baldwin was one of eight senators to cosponsor the Palliative Care and Hospice Education and Training Act, a bill intended to strengthen training for new and existing physicians, people who teach palliative care, and other providers on the palliative care team that grants patients and their families a voice in their care and treatment goals.

 Tammy Baldwin voted nine times in favor of other similar bills.

-Tammy Baldwin's vote received renewed attention in the 2012 US Senate campaign when Tommy Thompson's campaign released an ad about it, which Politifact rated "Mostly False".
+Tammy Baldwin's vote received renewed attention in Wisconsin's 2012 US Senate race, when Tommy Thompson's campaign released an ad about it that PolitiFact rated "Mostly False".

 Tammy Baldwin's office did not explain why they waited from August 2014 to January 2015 to call for an investigation.

-Tammy Baldwin was the only member of Congress who had a copy of the inspection report.
+Tammy Baldwin was the only member of Congress who had a copy of the report.

 In February 2015, Tammy Baldwin fired her deputy state director over her handling of the VA report.